How to Rank for Google Base Shopping Results

 - Capitalism 101 – Pricing your product more competitively (cheaper) than your higher-priced competition can promote better rankings—Google’s way of giving the consumer what they want.

 - Data Stuffing – While keyword-stuffing is generally considered black-hat, providing the consumer and the search engines with as much information about your product as possible—not just the bare minimum required in the Google Base set up—will help your product to rank for a variety of queries.

-- Reviews – We all know that positive reviews can greatly enhance our brand’s reputation, but did you know that the venue by which the review is submitted can make a difference in SEO?
+- Reviews – We all know that positive reviews can significantly enhance our brand’s reputation, but did you know that the venue by which the review is submitted can make a difference in SEO?
 It makes sense that Google considers reviews (both negative and positive) an indicator of how big a brand is, with more reviews signifying greater brand awareness.
-But Google deems more authority to certain reviews (surprise!).
-Namely, reviews controlled by Google will take you further than third party review sites.
-For this reason, many SEO experts recommend adding Google Checkout to your e-commerce site in order to benefit (and profit) from the Google Checkout reviews.
+But Google deems more authority to positive reviews (surprise!).
+Namely, reviews controlled by Google will take you further than third-party review sites.
+For this reason, many SEO experts recommend adding Google Checkout to your e-commerce site to benefit (and profit) from the Google Checkout reviews.

 Bottom line, if you are selling product online, ranking in Google Product/Shopping/Base should be a top priority.
 Nowadays, few things in business are as important as your brand’s presence online.
-Set your site up for success by following some well established SEO strategies and enhancing your site with Google Checkout.
+Set your site up for success by following some well-established SEO strategies and enhancing your website with Google Checkout.